Berlin to commit personnel to tense North-South Korea border – DW – 07/18/2024

 Chun agreed that the arrangement is unlikely to involve German boots on the ground in the heavily fortified Demilitarized Zone that divides the two sides, with guarding the frontier now "99% in the hands of the South Korean military," he added.

 "This is military diplomacy," he said.
-"I expect to see staff officers carrying out monitoring of the border and inspections of the DMZ to make sure that the armistice is being upheld," he said.
+"I expect to see staff officers carrying out monitoring of the border and inspections of the DMZ to make sure that the armistice is being upheld."

 Chun said the South Korean government remains keen for the governments of other like-minded nations to commit personnel to the UNC as it helps to bolster the alliance that has helped to shield the democratic South at a flashpoint location that foreign troops assigned to the country still refer to as "freedom's frontier."